 Elementary School Curriculum Overview

-The ACS Elementary School plays an important role in developing students who model the qualities described in the ACS Mission, Profile of Graduates, and Core Values documents.
+The ACS Elementary School plays an important role in developing students who model the qualities described in the ACS Vision, Mission, Profile of Learners, and Core Values.

-The elementary core curricular programs are purposefully spiraled and vertically aligned to provide students with a clear progression of concepts, content and skills.
+The Elementary curricular programs are purposefully spiraled and vertically aligned to provide students with a clear progression of knowledge, skills, and concepts.
 Subjects are aligned to nationally recognized standards and benchmarks and feature programs that are research-based and proven to be effective in meeting our students’ needs.
-In addition to daily literacy, numeracy, and Arabic instruction, students explore social studies and science topics as well as attend art, music, and physical education classes that are offered on a rotating three-day schedule.
 Technology and library skills are integrated into grade-specific curricular topics.
+Students also participate in regular classes provided by the elementary school counselors that focus on social-emotional development.

-Art, music, and physical education classes allow for opportunities to build essential skills, conceptual understanding, and increased interest in areas that promote ACS’s mission for excellence.
-Student performances in these areas are showcased through participation in art exhibits, musical concerts and sports-related activities.
+Art, Music, Drama and Dance, and Physical Education classes allow for opportunities to build essential skills, conceptual understanding, and increased interest in areas that promote ACS’s mission for excellence.
+Student performance in these areas is showcased through participation in art exhibits, musical concerts, plays, and sports-related activities.